 - 62-63 HRC

 - Hardened steel

 - 3 to 12mm

 - Split customer satisfaction

-This set offers a choice of solutions to your stuck or broken screw dilemma.
+This best screw extractor set a choice of solutions to your stuck or damaged screw.
 It comprises of 5 x screw extractors as well as 5 x left-handed drill bits, which can often be used to great effect to drill broken bolts out, leaving a thread intact.
 They are made from high strength steel for added performance, and are supplied in a rather nice little metal box that should keep them where you need them to be when you want them.

 Sizes for the extractors are #1 through #5 – that covers everything from 3mm to 14mm screw heads – and the drill bits are 5/64” to 19/64”, which is also pretty comprehensive.
 What about customers?
 Well, some like them very much and state they do a good job.
 We did find, however, a large number of complaints say the drill bits are too soft and cannot handle bolts.

 - 5 x reverse drill bits

 - Metal carry case